damin-acad/damin-acad.github.io/_posts/2025-12-30-year-of-firsts.md

 ## The Label

 "Year of firsts" sounds aspirational when someone else puts that label on your work.
 Like an achievement unlocked, a narrative arc reaching its peak.
-Reality felt messier—less arc, more zigzag between France, Finland, UK, Japan, Sweden, Amsterdam.
+Reality felt messier—less arc, more zigzag between France, Finland, Japan, Sweden, Amsterdam, Qatar, UK.
 Countless hours in transit, living out of carry-ons, working on flights, adjusting to time zones that never quite aligned.

 The geography mattered as much as the milestones.
 You don't do a "year of firsts" from one location.
 You do it by showing up where the work actually happens.